SSR: A Swapping-Sweeping-and-Rewriting Optimizer for Quantum Circuit Transformation: Methodology

 For an input circuit, there may be multiple ways to apply the commutation rules and not all of them are beneficial.
 For example, if we exchange the H gate and the SWAP gate in Fig.~\ref{fig:circ_extract_swap}(a), the depth of the resulting circuit will become 8 (cf. Fig.~\ref{fig:circ_extract_swap}(d)).
 The problem of identifying the commutation sequence based on rules depicted in Fig.~\ref{fig:comm_rule} can be considered as a typical combinatorial optimization problem, which can be efficiently solved via the genetic algorithm (GA)~\cite{lambora2019genetic}.
 GA is an optimization technique inspired by the principles of natural evolution and genetics.
 GA has also been widely used applied in several other domains related to various aspects of quantum computing, such as quantum state preparation~\cite{creevey2023gasp} and quantum simulation~\cite{las2016genetic}.
 The key components of GA include \emph{selection}, \emph{crossover}, and \emph{mutation}, through the combination of which the population can be driven toward increasingly optimal solutions.

-In SSR, the solution space consists of all possible permutation sequences.
-Specifically, we assign an index to each quantum gate in the quantum circuit and encode each solution as a sequence of gate index pairs, each corresponding to a commutation operation between two gates.
-In this setting, swapping two gates corresponds to appending their index pair to the sequence mentioned above.
+Given an input quantum circuit $\mathcal{C}$ consisting of $N$ gates, we assign each gate a unique index according to its initial topological order, and denote the $i$-th gate by $g_i$:

+In the proposed SSR framework, the solution space comprises all circuits that can be reached from $\mathcal{C}_0$ through a sequence of valid gate commutations.
+Instead of directly encoding a final gate permutation, we represent each chromosome as a \textit{sequence of commutation operations} denoted as

+where each pair $(g_{i_k}, g_{i_j})$ represents a commutation operation between the two gates.
+Note that such a commutation is considered legal only if $g_{i_k}$ and $g_{j_k}$ comply with one rule in Fig.~\ref{fig:comm_rule} after all its previous gate pairs in $s$ have been commuted.

+Obviously, applying the sequence $s$ to the initial circuit $\mathcal{C}_0$ produces a reordered circuit $\mathcal{C}(s)$.
+In practice, the qubits on which 2-qubit gates act can vary as commutations are applied, which may yield 2-qubit gates violating the hardware connectivity constraints.
+In our framework, commutation operations are restricted by a predefined set of four commutation rules shown in Fig.~\ref{fig:comm_rule}.
+Hardware connectivity constraints arise only in the fourth commutation rule, which involves the commutation between a SWAP gate and a CNOT gate that share exactly one common qubit.
+Suppose we apply this rule to SWAP$(q_i, q_j)$ and CNOT$(q_j, q_k)$.
+In this case, the commutation is permitted only if qubits $q_i$ and $q_k$ are directly connected in the underlying architecture graph.
+Otherwise, the resulting CNOT operation would violate hardware connectivity and is therefore disallowed.